-Researchers discover new mechanism for human gene expressionJuly 3rd, 2013 in Genetics /
+Researchers discover new mechanism for human gene expressionJuly 3, 2013 in Medicine & Health / Genetics

 In a study that could change the way scientists view the process of protein production in humans, University of Chicago researchers have found a single gene that encodes two separate proteins from the same sequence of messenger RNA.